gymrek-lab/TRTools/README.rst

         conda install -c conda-forge -c bioconda trtools

-Optionally install :code:`bcftools` which is used to prepare input files for TRTools by running:
+Optionally install :code:`bcftools` which is used to prepare input files for TRTools (and :code:`ART` which is used by simTR) by running:

 ::

-        conda install -c conda-forge -c bioconda bcftools
+        conda install -c conda-forge -c bioconda bcftools art

-Note: Bioconda only supports python versions 3.6-3.8 currently, so that is all TRTools supports in conda.
-If you are using a different version of python we support (3.5 or >= 3.9), install TRTools using pip.

 With pip
 ^^^^^^^^